Today we’d like to introduce you to Starlenie Vondora.

 Starlenie, can you briefly walk us through your story – how you started and how you got to where you are today.

 Sometime during the spring of 2006, my sister and I went to court with our birth father.
 I didn’t think much of the occasion since I didn’t see him again after that.
-Months later, my foster mother called my sister and I out of our bedroom one afternoon and told us to grab suitcases from her closet since it was time to go ‘home’.
+Soon after that, my foster mother called my sister and I out of our bedroom one afternoon and told us to grab suitcases from her closet since it was time to go ‘home’.
 The next day a woman came to the house, put us in her car, and took us to her office.
 Sometime after sundown, a man picked us up then drove us to the airport.
 At the airport, someone led us to the terminal where someone else waited to take us to the gate.
 Once my sister and I boarded, a stewardess greeted us by name and asked what we wanted for dinner.
-The next thing I knew I was at an airport in Chicago.
+The next thing I knew I was at an airport in the Midwest.

 Vondora Goods – what should we know?
 What do you guys do best?
 What sets you apart from the competition?